Fredholm backstepping for critical operators and application to rapid stabilization for the linearized water waves: Introduction

 The backstepping method was first introduced in finite dimension as a chain of integrators for feedback laws \cite{KrsticSmyshlyaev_Book}, but was then extended to PDEs by Krsti{\'c} and Balogh \cite{BK1} for Volterra transformations of the second kind,

-The abstract equation \eqref{eq:TsansTB} then transfers to the existence of a solution to a non-standard PDE on the kernel $k$.
+The abstract equation \eqref{eq:TsansTB} is then transformed to a non-standard PDE on the kernel $k$ {and most of the properties of the transformation $T$ are deduced from the properties of the kernel $k$}.
 In addition to leaving the classical framework of Cauchy theory, the kernels resulting from the Volterra transformation present boundary conditions on the diagonal $k(x,x)$ that proves to be very difficult to handle.
 Despite these difficulties, several methods have been developed to solve the PDE on the kernel of the Volterra transformation (successive approximations \cite{KrsticSmyshlyaev_Book}, explicit representations \cite{KrsticSmyshlyaev_Book} or method of characteristics \cite{MR4160602}) leading to a rich literature, the invertibility of the Volterra transformation being guaranteed.